ndore444/DataStructures/DoreNHW3/DoreNHW3/Readme.md

 Name:  main.cpp
    Main program.
-This is the driver program that calls sub-functions to read data from an input file, use the data to create two matrices, and compute and display their sum and product.
+This is the driver program that calls sub-functions to read data from an input file, and reformat the file using the specified circumstances.

-Name:  matrix.h
+Name:  mystring.h
-   Contains the definition for the class matrix.
+   Contains the definition for the class my_string.

-Name: matrix.cpp
-   Defines and implements the matrix class for implementing a matrix.
-   This class provides routines to construct and get the matrix, as well as overloaded operators to add and multpliply two matrices.

-Name: matrix_functions.h
-   Contains the prototypes for the matrix program support functions.

-Name: matrix_functions.cpp
+Name: mystring.cpp
-   Includes functions to display a greeting, populate two arrays from a data file, and display the sum and product of two matrices.
+  This is a simple version of the Standard Library string.
+  It is part of the namespace main_savitch_4, from the textbook "Data Structures and Other Objects Using C++" by Michal Main and Walter Savitch

 *******************************************************